-With more than 80% of the European population expected to live in urban areas by 2030, cities play a pivotal role in steering the transition towards a sustainable society, and in promoting, preventing and mitigating socioeconomic inequalities in the access to health and wellbeing among urban dwellers.
+Cities play a pivotal role in steering the transition towards a sustainable society and in promoting, preventing and mitigating socioeconomic inequalities in the access to health and wellbeing among urban dwellers.

-In Europe, the largest proportion (65%) of the urban population live in cities with fewer than 500,000 inhabitants.
+In Europe, the majority (65%) of the urban population lives in cities with fewer than 500,000 inhabitants.
 However, most urban research and innovation (R&I) and resources are located in Central and Nordic countries and in large cities, while the most pressing urban challenges tend to be found in the periphery and in SMSCs.
 Europe thus faces important R&I gaps to cater for the needs of these smaller cities.

-Over the project’s five-year duration, IN-HABIT will strive to meet the following specific objectives with the aim of fostering inclusive health and wellbeing in small and medium-sized cities:
+Over the project’s five-year duration, IN-HABIT will strive to meet the following specific goals with the aim of fostering inclusive health and wellbeing in small and medium-sized cities: